 - eBay and Etsy.
 Online auction sites and DIY online retailers offer a smart way to find great clothing at bargain prices, from a gently worn pair of Manolos on eBay to hand-painted silk T-shirts on etsy.com.

 So, now you have the inside scoop on why that great blouse costs what it does -- and some insight on how to save money before you plunk down your credit card.
-Check out the links on the next page for more information.
+Check out the links below for more information.
 Then, go out and find some great deals!